 Our students follow Chicago Manual of Style conventions for all written assignments.
 The Manual presents two basic documentation systems, the humanities style [notes and bibliography] and the author-date system.
 Ask your professor which citation style he or she prefers.

-We expect all papers to be written in correct English grammar (please visit the Dartmouth College website).
+We expect all papers to be written in correct English grammar.
 In other words, faculty do not proof-read papers.

 If a writing assignment differs significantly from academic paper writing standards, your syllabus will provide detailed – if applicable, area specific – guidelines.
 If not, ask for clarification, especially if you are not familiar with (1) sources pertinent to the area of studies and (2) ways to find specialist literature relevant to your research project.